Figure

 • Parallelism: Global Rydberg pulses enable parallel entangling gates on non-interacting pairs.

-• Error budget: Dominated by Rydberg state decay, atomic motion (Doppler shifts), and atom loss.
+• Error budget: Dominated by Rydberg state decay, atomic motion (Doppler shifts), and atom loss (~0.5% per circuit layer, compounding in deep circuits).

 • Mid-circuit operations: Erasure detection via shelving to auxiliary states demonstrated; enables erasure-error conversion.